swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 break their existing, and release a new major while having minimal impact on the larger ecosystem.

+### Using `--assume-source-stable-packages` for other diagnostics

+During the pitch it was brought up that there are more potential future use-cases for assuming modules of another package as source stable such as borrowing from a declaration which distinguishes between a stored property and one written with a `get`.
+Such features would also benefit from the `--assume-source-stable-packages` flag.

 ## Alternatives considered

 ### Provide an `@extensible` annotation